 Reykjavik, Iceland weather forecast for May 16, 2016.

 My bees have been bringing in yellow pollen (when it’s not freezing cold and snowing like it was yesterday) for the past few weeks now.
-I don’t think they’ve been getting it from dandelions, but I don’t know one way or another.
-Today is the first time I saw a honey bee on a dandelion.
+I don’t think they’ve been getting it from dandelions because today is the first time I saw a honey bee on a dandelion or a dandelion.
 I like to post this kind of info for my own records.

 First honey bee on a dandelion I’ve seen this year.
 (May 14, 2016, Flatrock, NL.)